Category Archives: Domestic Arts

 Feeling quiet on the blog these days.
 Did a painting on a 24×36″ canvas — my first one.
 All that blank white canvas felt a bit daunting, but I did enjoy mooshing paint around.
 I also used oil pastel on details.

-Claire and I are getting into the spirit of the next holiday:
+Bean and I are getting into the spirit of the next holiday:

 And we are continuing to create our way through the alphabet!